human2l/lms-new/README.md

     Modify one or more lessons.

 ### Personnel Management:
+Admin function, undeveloped for now.

 ### Profile Management:
-All kinds of users (student, tutor and admin) can view => edit => save their profile.
+All kinds of users (student, tutor) can view => edit => save their profile.
 They can reset their password.

 ### Authentication:
 * Login form: All user should login before access to the management system.